sonnguyencongbv/meta-renesas-1/meta-rzg2l/docs/recipes-docs/rzpi-docs/files/README.md

 ### Debian package manager

-Debian package manager is supported in this VLP release for RZG2L-SBC.
+Debian package manager is supported in this package release for supported RZ based projects.

 Follow the steps below to configure the Debian package repository and install packages according to your needs.

 #### Create `sources.list` file to address packages repository

+`sources.list` is a critical configuration file for packages installation and updates used by package managers on Debian-based Linux distributions.
+The `sources.list` file contains a list of URLs or repository addresses where the package manager can find software packages.
+These repositories may be maintained by the Linux distribution itself or by third-party individuals or organizations.

 Create `sources.list` file which is located in `/etc/apt/sources.list.d` directory as follows to configure Debian package repository: